TomatenMarc/lets-encrypt-neo4j/README.md

 Afterwards, the Neo4J instance can be reached via `https://<your-domain>:7473`.
 Likewise, a connection to the database itself can be set up directly via `Bolt+S (wss)` at `<your-domain>:7687`.
 This then allows direct queries and connections from other external clients can be established.

+# Conclusion

+With this project it is possible to host your own Neo4j instance on an external server in only 3 simple steps and thus take the first step into the world of graph databases.
+All in all three important steps are needed to encrypt your Neo4j
+instance:

+1. Valid Let's Encrypt certificates for the own domain pointing to the server
+2. A Neo4J configuration that uses these certificates for `HTTPS` and `Bolt+S (wss)` and enables authentication
+3. A Docker-Compose file with which the previous steps are properly injected into the Neo4j instance